 Donors with a great experience at checkout are more likely to return for the same event next year and attend other fundraising galas for your organization.

-Because of the paper driven process, the end of night process will require more people and volunteer power to keep checkout running smoothly.
+If you use paper bids, the end-of-night process will require more people and volunteer power to keep checkout running smoothly.
 Think about eliminating wait times at checkout with mobile bidding to improve your donors’ experience.

 The following will help improve your donor experience at checkout: